 - Store leftover stuffing in an airtight container in the fridge for up to 4 days.

-- I haven’t tried stuffing this into a turkey, but I’m sure it would work just fine.
-Keep in mind, the turkey will need to cook longer when stuffed, as a general rule of thumb.
+- If you opt to stuff this deliciousness into your turkey, it’s important to keep in mind that the turkey will need to cook longer when stuffed, as a general rule of thumb.

 Gluten Free Mushroom Stuffing

-- 1 loaf of Schar Artisan White or other gluten free bread of your choice, cut into small cubes (you can leave the crusts on)
+- 1 loaf of Canyon Bakehouse Country White or other gluten free bread of your choice, cut into small cubes (you can leave the crusts on)

-- Milk to pour over bread cubes, about 1 1/2 cups
+- Milk to pour over bread cubes, 1 1/2 cups

 - 1 10-ounce package white button mushrooms, washed and dried (you can also use baby Bella mushrooms.
-Slice the mushrooms, including the stems.
+Remove the stems from the mushrooms and slice the mushrooms and chop the stems.

 - 1 small shallot, diced